 - UPTO one cup of water

-- Paint for painting plain beads (we had some fabulous metallic colours.. but I think you could do this with felt tips too)
+- Acrylic paints for painting plain beads (we had some fabulous metallic colours.. but I think you could do this with felt tips too)

 - Elastic/ bakers twine/ string